Find out which countries are welcoming US tourists back - KRDO

 US travelers 12 and older to Antigua and Barbuda “arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, taken within seven days of their flight,” according to the country’s tourism website.

 Visitors are subject to monitoring by health officials for 14 days and another Covid-19 test may be required, which could mean quarantining while waiting for the result.
-Masks are required in public spaces.
+Get additional US Embassy information here.

 Aruba

-Note: UPDATE: Visitors 11 and older to these sun-kissed islands must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here, where you must opt in for Covid-19 health insurance.
-You must also take a rapid test on day 5 unless you’re leaving.
-Get updates on the islands’ travel website and on the US Embassy website.
-UPDATE: US citizens must complete an online form and submit it 24 hours before travel, the US Embassy says.
-You must present a valid negative Covid-19 PCR test result, taken within 72 hours of arrival.
-As the US is designated a high-risk country, you must still quarantine at an approved hotel or resort until you get a second test and negative result.
-You must also wear an electronic tracking bracelet.
-Find out more at the Visit Barbados website.